b-castleman/Athena-Intelligent-Tutor/README.md

 Leveraging GPT-3 for Adaptive and Interactive Intelligent Tutoring for Personalized Learning

 # Full Paper URL:
-//Currently not for public access, contact author for details//
+Currently not for public access, contact author for details

 # Instructions: